-I1.0 Identification
+11.0 Identification

 Residents and their guests are required to carry their Osprey1Card or a form of picture identification card.

-The Osprey1Card should not be shared with any other student.
+I1.1 The Osprey1Card should not be shared with any other person.

-I1.1 Osprey1Cards MUST be presented upon request of a Housing and Residence Life or University staff member.
+11.2 Osprey1Cards MUST be presented upon request of a Housing and Residence Life or University staff member.